expo/expo/docs/pages/guides/using-hermes.md

 ## Android setup

-> Hermes for Android is supported from SDK 42 and above in Expo Go, [development builds](/development/introduction.md) built with `expo-dev-client` and standalone apps built with EAS Build.
+> Hermes for Android is supported from SDK 42 and above in Expo Go, [development builds](/development/introduction.md) using `expo-dev-client` and standalone apps built with EAS Build.
 For bare apps created before SDK 42, [follow these instructions to update your project configuration](https://expo.fyi/hermes-android-config).

 To get started, open your **app.json** and add `jsEngine` field: